Run a Successful Golf Tournament with our Free Golf Tournament Planning Resources!

 Getting Your Golf Tournament Started Right

 Providing tips on how to effectively plan and manage a charity golf tournament, Tom Kings’ books are not to be missed.
-While it’s true that golf tournaments can be exhausting and time consuming King says, if you do them right, hosting a charity golf tournament can be satisfying and very profitable.
+While it’s true that golf tournaments can be exhausting and time consuming King says, hosting a charity golf tournament can be satisfying and very profitable.
+Here’s the key – if done right!
 Download your free e-book below.

 Recruiting Golfers & Corporate Sponsors

 To Golf Tournament Coordinators Across America: Through the years, we’ve learned a lot about what it takes to produce a successful tournament from corporate and charity tournament coordinators.
 We’ve assembled some of the best strategies available for common fundraising golf tournament challenges in this free e-book, such as boosting team participants and recruiting sponsors for your tournament.
-How can you make your golf tournament stand out from the crowd?
 Read this free e-book for insights.

 We’ve used DoJiggy for the past couple years to manage our Association’s golf registrations.
 It’s really easy to set up and load your information into and to use.
 We’ve been happy with the service.— Kim M. – IASIU